anandi1989/mac-setup-script/README.md

 *Other Utilities*

-If you are a [Linux](https://www.linux.org/), you must have used `htop` for inspecting CPU usages.
+If you are a [Linux](https://www.linux.org/) user, you must have used `htop` for inspecting CPU usages.
 Well you can use the same in Mac as well.

 to install `htop` - `brew install htop`
 `run` by `sudo htop` as this application will need to access hardware info from the kernals